Insomnio (Abraham Mateo album): Release and promotion

 Insomnio was officially released on 5 April 2024 through digital platforms.
-To celebrate the launch, Mateo hosted a themed “pajama party” in Madrid with fans, friends, and media, an event that reflected the album’s nocturnal and playful spirit.
+To celebrate the launch, Mateo hosted a themed pajama party in Madrid.

-To promote the album, he embarked on the Insomnio Tour, with concerts in Spain and Latin America.
+He went on the Insomnio Tour to promote the album, with concerts in Spain and Latin America.
 Notable performances included shows at the Teatro Metropólitan in Mexico City and the Teatro Opera in Buenos Aires, and the Starlite Festival in Marbella.
 Mateo also appeared as a guest performer at the final of the Benidorm Fest. where he presented a tango-inspired version of "Clavaíto", and at the Junior Eurovision Song Contest 2024, where he performed a Spanish-language adaptation of "Maniac" live.

-Awards and nominations
+Reception

-The album received both critical and commercial recognition.
-It was awarded "Best Album of the Year" at the LOS40 Music Awards 2024, and received a nomination for "Best Pop Album" at the 2024 Spanish Academy of Music Awards.
+The album was awarded "Best Album of the Year" at the LOS40 Music Awards 2024, and received a nomination for "Best Pop Album" at the 2024 Spanish Academy of Music Awards.
+In Spain, Insomnio debuted at number 13 on the official albums chart (PROMUSICAE), and remained on the charts for 22 weeks.